Second Edition of Nodal's Important Work, Including Teixeira's Suppressed Map of the Straits of Magellan

 While it is true that the padrón real was kept in a chest locked with three keys, it is more accurate to characterize the geographic knowledge collected by the Casa as closely monitored, not truly clandestine.
 Pilots sometimes did not return charts and word of mouth spread certain geographic discoveries.
 Additionally, the Crown allowed some publications that were thought to augment the reputation of the Spanish Empire.
 Cosmographers at the Casa pioneered the genre of the navigational manual, for example.

 During the reign of Phillip III (r.
 1598-1621) in particular, cosmographers like Teixeira were encouraged to publish their works, although such publications had to undergo a careful vetting process.
 It is likely that the Nodal voyage account, and its accompanying map, was subject to such vetting.
 However, after publication in 1621, and perhaps due to the change in monarch, it was decided that the map shared too much valuable information and it seems to have been removed from almost every surviving copy of the book.
-There exists a second printing of the book in 1769, when Spain again sought to advertise their geographic prowess, with a reduced and re-engraved version of the map.
+Offered here is the second printing of the book (dated variously to 1766 or 1769), when Spain again sought to advertise their geographic prowess, with a reduced and re-engraved version of the map which is dated 1769.